karenlyyys/my-app/README.md

 ● As a user, I want to be able to send messages to my friends and family members to exchange the latest news.

-<p>● As a user, I want to send images to my friends to show them what I’m currently doing.<br>
+● As a user, I want to send images to my friends to show them what I’m currently doing.

-<p>● As a user, I want to share my location with my friends to show them where I am.<br>
+● As a user, I want to share my location with my friends to show them where I am.

-<p>● As a user, I want to be able to read my messages offline so I can reread conversations at any
+● As a user, I want to be able to read my messages offline so I can reread conversations at any time.

-time.<br>
-~ <p>● As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.</p>
+● As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

 Key Features
 <p>● A page where users can enter their name and choose a background color for the chat screen